KathyRodriguez/ThreatHalt/README.md

 # Contributions

 Contributions are welcome!
 If you have any suggestions for improving the tool or adding new features, please submit a pull request or open an issue on GitHub.
-We are always looking for ways to improve the tool and make it more useful for the community.
+Always looking for ways to improve the tool and make it more useful for the community.